dilipsundarraj1/Java-Course-Training/first-gradle-project/README.md

 # Gradle

 -   Gradle is a build tool.
--   Gradle is going to build our project and produce an artifact.
+-   Gradle is going to build our project and produce an artifact. ie., the jar file in our class

 ## What is an Artifact ?